-- b.
+- a.
+Meet the criteria for Regional Mobility Hubs, in accordance with Chapter 4, Baywide Development Standards; - b.
 Provide wayfinding and pathway connections to connect to the potential water-based transfer point and short-term public docking at the Window to the Bay Pier; - c.
 Accommodate existing parking, if the mobility hub is located on a parcel(s) with existing public and/or private parking, in addition to any relocated or new parking anticipated to be required by development in the vicinity; - d.
 Include a mix of commercial uses that are integrated to help visually screen structured parking; and - e.
-Receive vehicular access from Hawthorn Avenue and Pacific Highway.
+Receive vehicular access from Hawthorn Street and Pacific Highway.